futurice/Dacne/README.md

 ## The architecture
 This section describes the ideal architecture for the scope defined above in natural language.
 It lists, describes, and arguments patterns, frameworks, and libraries that should ideally be used in todays bussiness and technical environment.
 It explains how each of the mentioned items help to fullfill the requirements and how they tie in and can be used together.

+### High level architecture

+### Universal Windows Apps

+#### Working with Immutable Models and Mutable View Models

+A proven model to work with data from backends, is to make all model objects immutable.
+In this model, the caching logic and can be easily encapsulated into one central location, from which all other parts of the application can retrieve the latest version of data.
+This cache mechanism should be designed in such a way, that its clients can always request data from it, no matter what the current state of the cache is.
+This means that one cache request might trigger several backend requests.
+The state of the model layer is thus hidden behind the model cache, and is visible only as a variable delay in fetching the data, or errors when loading data fails.

+In this model all explicit mutable application state should be kept in the View and ViewModel.
+View Models have access to the cache layer, and present their current state through properties which are bound to the UI via Data Binding.
+Possible communications in the direction of the backend should also be mediated by the View Model, presenting the state of the transaction to the user when necessary.
+Alternatively, such communication can happen in the View, depending on the nature of the request: this is a case where strictly abiding to the MVVM pattern can introduce unnecessary code bloat - don't be a slave to the pattern.

+Since the View Models carry state in this model, we need to consider when they need to be invalidated.
+This is usually only an issue in back-navigation, when returning to a page that has been previously open.
+There are several ways to do this, and since navigation is a view-level action, it is sometimes simplest to implement it in the View, but could also be handled purely on a View Model level.

+If there is some piece of data that is constantly updating, using Rx is a good choice.
+Set up an IObservable in the model, and expose e.g. a ReactiveProperty hooked up to that in the View Model.
+The cache layer only needs to care about updating the Observable, and the View Model doesn't need to care about how or when the data is updated.

 ## Implementation
-This section presents actual project and solution templates that can be used to help implementing an app that follows the architecture defined in the previous section.
+This section presents actual platform specific project and solution templates that can be used to help implementing an app that follows the architecture defined in the previous section.
 It gives practical how-to's, tips, and discusses possible issues and workarounds.